 Born in Belgium, Rabbi Refoel Silver was raised in Brooklyn, NY.
 After completing his undergraduate studies in the Chicago Ohr Eliyahu Rabbinical College, he continued his postgraduate studies in the TTL Brunoy Rabbinical Yeshiva College of Paris, France.

-During his rabbinical training, Refoel spent time conducting Holiday services and Jewish educational programs in many Jewish communities across the globe, including Italy, Morocco, Ukraine, Lithuania, France and Switzerland.
+During his rabbinical training, Refoel conducted and led holiday services and Jewish educational programs in many Jewish communities across the globe, including Italy, Morocco, Ukraine, Lithuania, France and Switzerland.

 In 2015, Refoel was ordained by many prestigious European Rabbis while studying in Rabbinical Seminary of Antwerp, Belgium.
 After his marriage, he continued his studies at the Kolel for advanced Rabbinics in Brooklyn.

 Chani (née Pevzner) Silver was born and raised in Paris, France, where her parents serve as directors of the renowned ‘Institutions Sinai’ Jewish day school network with over 2,200 students.
 She graduated with honors from the acclaimed Beth Rivkah Teacher’s seminary and Jewish Educational Institute in Israel.
 After receiving her degree in Judaic Teaching in Diaspora, she taught and directed programs at the Bnot Menachem High School in Moscow, Russia.
-In 2016, Chani moved to NY to continue her teaching career at the prestigious ‘Rabbi Arthur Schneier Park East Day School’ in Manhattan.
+In 2016, Chani moved to NY to continue her teaching career at Manhattan's prestigious 'Rabbi Arthur Schneier Park East Day School.

 In September of 2017 Rabbi Refoel and Chani and (then) baby Chaya moved to Curaçao to establish Chabad of Curaçao and serve as Rabbi & Rebbitzen of Shaarei Tsedek.

-Rabbi Refoel and Chani are the proud parents of Chaya (born in NY) and Zalman (born in Dushi Curaçao), who look forward to greeting you in Curaçao very soon!
+Rabbi Refoel and Chani are the proud parents of Chaya (born in NY) and Zalman, and Hillel (born in Dushi Curaçao), who look forward to greeting you in Curaçao very soon!

 What is Chabad?